Busting Common Nutrition Myths

 Myth 2: Desi ghee is unhealthy.

-Fact: Desi ghee is super healthy.
-Although it is a form of saturated fat, it contains Conjugated Linoleic Acid (CLA), butyric acid, and other compounds that aid in absorbing fat-soluble vitamins and minerals.
+Fact: This is not entirely true.
+While desi ghee is a form of saturated fat, it contains beneficial compounds such as Conjugated Linoleic Acid (CLA) and butyric acid.
+These compounds aid in absorbing fat-soluble vitamins and minerals, making desi ghee a healthy addition to one’s diet.

 Myth 3: Honey and jaggery are healthy replacements for table sugar.